2024 Underutilization of Crop Insurance Projects

 Award Amount: $97,863

-This project helps diversified vegetable farmers adopt cover crop sequences that support insect pollinators and soil health within complex crop rotations.
-Farmers know that cover crops can help maintain soil organic matter, reduce erosion, and provide floral resources for pollinators, but they typically lack a systematic approach to optimizing these benefits.
+This project helped diversified vegetable farmers learn how to use cover crop sequences to support insect pollinators and soil health within complex crop rotations.
+Farmers know that cover crops help maintain soil organic matter, reduce erosion, and provide floral resources for pollinators, but they typically lack a systematic approach to optimizing these benefits.
 Most Northeast vegetable farms are small operations growing a variety of high-value cash crops, often in multiple fields.
-Planting a series of cool and warm-season cover crop species known to support pollinators will reduce production risks posed by inadequate pollinator habitat while mitigating soil degradation, helping to maintain vegetable yields in a changing climate.
+Planting flowering cover crop species can reduce production risks posed by inadequate pollinator resources while mitigating soil degradation, helping to maintain vegetable yields in a changing climate.

 Climate-Resilient Agriculture: Ensuring Farm Sustainability with Covered Production and Diversified Risk Management Strategies